 The success of this program led James Peek, GCHS principal and John Ellenberg, CEO of the new Greene College and Career Academy to ask Dave if it would be possible to apply this planning process for all students in GCHS.
-After six months of development and training working with Greg Simmons, GCHS Graduation Coach, we now have a web-based system utilizing computers, lap tops and mobile phones that allows fifty six volunteer Career Coaches to develop Career Plans and work with the 225 freshmen and sophomore students.
-Beginning in August 2020, 30 more career coaches and several staff members will be added to the team moving the program to 90 career coaches working with 350 freshman, sophomore and junior students.
-Beginning in August 2021, the expectation is to add 30 more career coaches to have 120 career coaches working with the entire high school of 450 students.
-From that point forward, all GCHS students will have a Career/Educational Plan but more importantly, they will have an opportunity to develop a nurturing relationship with someone who has known success and is willingly to share their experiences with students.
+After six months of development and training working with Greg Simmons, GCHS Graduation Coach, we now have a web-based system utilizing computers, mobile devices and cell phones that allows 80 volunteer Career Coaches to develop Career Plans and work with the 320 freshmen, sophomores and junior students.
+Beginning in August 2021, 30 more career coaches and several staff members will be added to the team moving the program to over 100 career coaches working with the entire high school of almost 500 students.
+From that point forward, all GCHS students will have a Career/Educational Plan but more importantly, they will have an opportunity to develop a nurturing relationship with someone who has known success and is willing to share their experiences with students.

 The Thillen Plan: